 Global Location-based Services Market was valued at $11,994 million and is expected to reach $61,897 million by 2022, supported by a CAGR 26.6%.
-In this article, we find out why location based app development is climbing the pinnacle of popularity.
-Also, take a look at what it takes to develop a location based app.
+In this article, we find out why geolocation applications are climbing the pinnacle of popularity.
+Also, take a look at what it takes to develop a GPS app.

-Location based app development is the talk of the town.
+How to create a location based app is the talk of the town.
 The last decade has seen cosmic growth in these geolocation applications.
-Pokemon Go, Foursquare, Google Maps, Uber, TripAdvisor, etc saw a staggering success and are enough to prove how geolocation app builder can take a business to new heights.
+Pokemon Go, Foursquare, Google Maps, Uber, TripAdvisor, etc saw a staggering success and are enough to prove how geolocation app can take a business to new heights.

-So, what is Geo-location and how do these apps access the data?
+So, what is Geo-location and how do these geolocation app access the data?

 When was the last time you asked a stranger for directions?
 I’m sure you don’t remember.
 This is because nowadays one just has to enter the destination on their phone in order to find a location.
 This everyday task leverages geolocation.

 Geolocation is the geographical location i.e. the longitudinal and latitudinal location of a mobile that has an active internet connection.
 So, if your device last had access to the internet in a small cafe in San Jose, your location is that cafe in San Jose.

 Businesses over the last few years also started leveraging geolocation to completely turn around their business.
 Integrating geolocation in their mobile apps stepped up their marketing game.
 It also was a huge game changer for customer interaction.

 According to Geomarketing.com, 90 percent of US mobile users keep location services turned on.
 This creates a whole new niche of location-based services in the market.
 Just think, if you create a location-based app, 90/100 smartphone users has the potential to be your clients.